Kassim Abdallah

-Kassim Abdallah Mfoihaia (born 9 April 1987) is a professional footballer who plays as a defender for Marignane Gignac.
-Born in France, he represents the Comoros national team at international level.
+Kassim Abdallah Mfoihaia (born 9 April 1987) is a professional footballer who plays as a defender for Championnat National 3 team Marseille II.
+Born in France, he plays for the Comoros national team.

-Early life

-Abdallah was born in Marseille, France, and raised in the French Bouches-du-Rhône department.

 Club career

 Abdallah began his European career in January 2005 with Atout Sport Busserine and signed a half year later in summer 2005 for Marseille-based club A.S.C. de Jeunesse Felix-Pyat.
-He played two years for ASCJ Felix-Pyat and signed than with the Championnat de France Amateur club US Marignane.
+He played two years for ASCJ Felix-Pyat and signed than with the Championnat de France Amateur club Marignane.
 He played in two years 44 games in the Championnat de France Amateur for US Marignane.

-In July 2009, he signed for CS Sedan.

-On 31 August 2012, Abdallah left Sedan for Ligue 1 side Olympique de Marseille, signing a four-year deal.
+In July 2009, he signed for Sedan.
+On 31 August 2012, Abdallah left Sedan for Ligue 1 side Marseille, signing a four-year deal.

-On 29 January 2014, Abdallah joined Evian Thonon Gaillard on a 2 1/2-year deal, ending his two-year career with Marseille.

-On 31 August 2016, Abdallah joined AC Ajaccio on a one-year contract.
+On 29 January 2014, Abdallah joined Evian on a 2 1/2-year deal, ending his two-year career with Marseille.
+On 31 August 2016, Abdallah joined Ajaccio on a one-year contract.

 After one year in Saudi Arabia, he returned to France in January 2019 and signed with Athlético Marseille.